Residential boarding and hostle accomodation in educational facilities

 Risk assessments and contingency plans

-Schools will need to undertake their own risk assessments about how to quarantine boarding school students safely, taking particular account of the numbers of students quarantining at any one time and contingency arrangements for inconclusive or positive test results for individuals and bubbles.
+Schools will need to undertake their own risk assessments about how to quarantine boarding school students as safely as possible, taking particular account of the numbers of students quarantining at any one time and contingency arrangements for inconclusive or positive test results for individuals and bubbles.
+Seeking support from local HPTs when such issues arise is key to good cluster management.
 Particularly at the beginning of terms, careful planning will be required if high numbers of pupils require to isolate and to manage the risk of isolation periods being extended.
 To manage this risk, consideration should be given to staggering return dates and isolation periods, the possibility of postponing other pupils’ return at short notice and identifying additional accommodation that could be used if required.

 Schools should have regard to guidance on isolation for those showing symptoms of coronavirus in planning for the quarantine of arriving boarding school students.
-For example, fire safety risk assessments should be updated to consider the need for physical distancing on drill evacuations but this must not affect fire safety guidance, and risk assessments in completing emergency repairs and maintenance should consider the need for physical distancing.
-Schools are encouraged to make contact with their local public health teams in this regard.
+For example, fire safety risk assessments should be updated to consider the need for physical distancing on drill evacuations (not relevant in real life circumstances) but this must not affect fire safety guidance, and risk assessments in completing emergency repairs and maintenance should consider the need for physical distancing.

 Schools should set out clear contingency plans for pupils and staff becoming symptomatic/testing positive, including the risk that this could affect multiple bubbles and significantly extend isolation periods.
 Planning should include the option to extend use of quarantine accommodation if necessary, for example, by identifying alternative accommodation for other pupils who were due to move into it, or, if unavoidable, identifying alternative accommodation to move quarantining pupils to.
 A decision to move quarantining pupils should only be taken after full risk assessment, ensuring that the alternative accommodation can meet all the requirements of this guidance, that the movement of pupils and staff is conducted as safely as possible minimising any risk of infection transmission, and that the vacated accommodation receives enhanced cleaning prior to other staff or pupils using it.

-Contact with pupils by school management or pastoral staff should be fully risk assessed to minimise risk of transmission, for example, by ensuring that this contact is remote or during outdoor exercise periods, except where necessary to support individual pupils’ wellbeing.
+Contact with pupils by school management or pastoral staff should be fully risk assessed to minimise risk of transmission, for example, by ensuring that this contact is remote or during outdoor exercise periods, during the periods of self-isolation, except where necessary to support individual pupils’ wellbeing.

 Staff, whether non-resident, visiting, or partially or fully resident at the school, should follow careful infection control measures during and after visits, in the same way as any self-isolating household would if they had unavoidable visitors.
 As always, they will need to pay particular attention to careful infection prevention and control, including physical distancing, hand and respiratory hygiene.